aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project/index.md

 ![](https://content.instructables.com/F10/2GP3/FJXP7W7G/F102GP3FJXP7W7G.jpg?auto=webp&frame=1&fit=bounds&md=MjAxMy0xMi0xMCAwNzo1NToxOS4w)

 A comment: *This option is the most straigth-forward one with physical knobs and buttons.
-I would be fun to tinker with different design options for the knobs (how it feels when touched, color, materials, the overall user experience).*
+It would be fun to tinker with different design options for the knobs (how it feels when touched, color, materials, the overall user experience).*

 OPTION 2: